YinHan-Zhang/MagicColor/README.md

 ## Limitation

-Due to the limitation of computing resources and data, the amount of data for model training is limited.
+Due to the limitations of computing resources and data, the amount of data for model training is limited.
 If you have enough computing resources, you can train the model yourself.

 ## Acknowledgement